bseltz-cohesity/scripts/powershell/pulseLogs/README.md

 * -username: Cohesity username
 * -domain: (optional) Active Directory domain of user (defaults to local)
 * -outPath: (optional) defaults to ./pulseLogs
+* -jobName: (optional) comma separated list of job names to include (defaults to all jobs)